Welcome to the Town of Manila, Utah

 Town Council meetings are held the second Thursday of every month at 7:00 PM at 145 E HWY 43 Manila Utah in the Town Office Meeting Room.

-Planning & Zoning meetings are held on the first Tuesday of every month at 6:00 PM at 145 E HWY 43 Manila Utah in the Town Office Meeting Room.
-May through September a second meeting is held on the third Tuesday of every month when necessary.
+Planning & Zoning meetings are held on the first Monday of every month at 6:00 PM at 145 E HWY 43 Manila Utah in the Town Office Meeting Room.
+A second meeting may be held when necessary.

 Manila Old Timers planning meetings are held on the third Wednesday of every month at 1:00 PM at 165 E HWY 43 Manila Utah at the Senior Building.